 Developing a niche market

-It is envisaged that after 8-10 years, New Zealand will have developed niche adaptable robots; in contrast to mass-produced single-task robots.
+The team envisage that after 8-10 years, Aotearoa-New Zealand will have developed niche adaptable robots in contrast to mass-produced single-task robots.
 The technology is expected to help the country’s industries thrive globally and create an international hub for innovative robotics development.

 Introducing robots to unstructured environments and to closer working interaction with humans poses unique challenges.
-They require new innovations to tackle, but with some of the country’s leading researchers committed to the task, this project is well placed to help New Zealand prepare for a future where humans and robots work together in harmony.
+Tackling has required innovations, such that this project is now well placed to help Aotearoa prepare for a future where humans and robots work together in harmony.